dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Studies of shared bicycle systems have recently appeared in the data mining literature, and are often subjects for online data visualisations. -----> http://bikes.oobrien.com/global.php

+Froehlich et al. (2009) were the first To apply clustering techniques and forecasting models to identify patterns of behaviour in stations in Barcelona’s ‘‘Bicing’’ system, explaining results according to stations’ location and time of day.